celo-org/celo-monorepo/packages/sdk/dappkit/README.md

   oneHundredCUSD
 ).txo;

-// Then we will call the exchange contract.
-Trying to buy 10 CELOs, with a
+// Then we will call the Exchange contract, and attempt to buy 10 CELO with a
-// max price of 100 cUSD (it could use less than that) const txObjectExchange = exchange.buy( tenCelo, oneHundredCUSD, true
+// max price of 100 cUSD (it could use less than that). const txObjectExchange = exchange.buy( tenCelo, oneHundredCUSD, true
 ).txo;

-// Then we will call the lockGold contract to lock our CELO
+// Then we will call the lockedGold contract to lock our CELO
 // (Remember that the address should be a registered Account)
-// The amount to be locked will be the parameter `value` later const txObjectLock = lockedGold.lock().txo;
+// Later, the amount to be locked will be the parameter `value`. const txObjectLock = lockedGold.lock().txo;

-// Then we use the 10 CELO to vote an specific validator group address const validatorGroupAddress = "VALIDATOR_GROUP_ADDRESS";
+// Then we use the 10 CELO to vote for a specific validator group address. const validatorGroupAddress = "VALIDATOR_GROUP_ADDRESS";
 const txObjectVote = await election.vote(
   validatorGroupAddress,